-- 1. Have satisfactorily graduated from a recognized high school with a grade average of "C" or better, or have a GED. - 2.
-High school students who successfully complete Partnership for College and Career Success curriculum should consult with the Director of Dental Hygiene regarding enrollment requirements and procedures. - 3.
-Have successfully completed college level Anatomy & Physiology I, Microbiology and Chemistry with a "C" or better within the last seven years.
-Concepts of Chemistry (CHM 111), Anatomy & Physiology I (BIO 225) and Microbiology (BIO 235) are recommended at Lake Land College. - 4.
-Have completed ACT/SAT tests and had scores sent to Lake Land College.
-(ACT/SAT test scores are valid for four years) - 5.
-Have completed college Intent to Enroll and have high school and college transcripts sent to Lake Land College Admissions & Records. - 6.
-Have completed Lake Land College placement test, if no ACT/SAT scores. - 7.
-Have completed Dental Hygiene Intent packet sent to the Dental Hygiene Office. - 8.
-Completed applications will be evaluated by the Dental Hygiene Admissions Committee.
+1. Have satisfactorily graduated from a recognized high school with a grade average of "C" or better, or have a GED.

+2. High school students who successfully complete Partnership for College and Career Success curriculum should consult with the Director of Dental Hygiene regarding enrollment requirements and procedures.

+3. Have successfully completed college level Anatomy & Physiology I, Microbiology and Chemistry with a "C" or better within the last five years.
+Concepts of Chemistry (CHM 111), Anatomy & Physiology I (BIO 225) and Microbiology (BIO 235)

+are recommended at Lake Land College.

+4. Have completed tests and had scores sent to Lake Land College.5.
+Have completed college Intent to Enroll and have high school and college transcripts sent to Lake Land College Admissions & Records.

+6. Have completed Lake Land College placement test.

+7. Have completed Dental Hygiene Intent packet sent to the Dental Hygiene Office.

+8. Completed applications will be evaluated by the Dental Hygiene Admissions Committee.
 Notification of acceptance will be provided to those individuals meeting the entrance criteria on a space available basis.
-Acceptance to the college does not ensure acceptance into the Dental Hygiene program. - 9.
-All courses required for the Dental Hygiene program must be completed with a "C" or better and completed within the last seven years.
+Acceptance to the college does not ensure acceptance into the Dental Hygiene program.

+9. All courses required for the Dental Hygiene program must be completed with a "C" or better and completed within the last seven years.